 Tip 1: Don’t regularly use waterproof mascara.
 This stuff is fine for cry-y occasions, but most waterproofs are harsher than regular mascara.
 When used frequently, waterproof mascaras can cause lash breakage.

 Tip 4: Dry yo’ lashes.
-Damp lashes–from washing your face, eye makeup remover, eye drops, etc.–make eyelashes clump together when mascara is applied, and clumped lashes can never look full.
+Damp lashes–from washing your face, eye makeup remover, eye drops, etc.–make eyelashes clump together when mascara is applied, and clumped lashes will never look full.
 Before I apply my first coat of mascara, I always make sure my lashes are dry.
 To do that, I hold my index finger horizontally in front of my eye, then I blink.
 If the lashes are very damp, you will feel water, product or eyedrop residue hitting your skin.
 If they are just a little damp, you will be drying them on your finger-towel as you blink.
 Either way, do this a couple of times or until your lashes feel dry.

 Tip 5: Get your eyeliner involved.
 The right kind of eyeliner (or even a shadow as a liner) can give the illusion of fuller lashes.
 I prefer a dark brown at the lashline because sometimes when you use a black liner, the blackness of your mascara can fade into the liner and actually make your lashes stand out less (dark eyeshadows on the lid can do the same thing).
 You can, however, use a black liner to tightline.
 (This means applying it to the upper waterline).
 This makes the upper lashline look fuller.

 Tip 6: Use a volumizing mascara as a base.
-If I had to get a tattoo, it would need to be one of the two things I know I will love forever–Biggie Smalls or Dior Diorshow mascara.
-I have tried dozens of mascara in the last few years alone and nothing has come close to the volumizing effect of Diorshow (the original).
+If I had to get a tattoo, it would need to be one of the two things I know I will love forever–Biggie Smalls or Dior Diorshow Mascara.
+I have tried dozens of mascaras in the last few years alone and nothing has come close to the volumizing effect of Diorshow (the original formula).
 I know that there are some people who this doesn’t work for, but everyone I have personally used it on has loved it.
 So here’s the trick to getting volume–hold your lash wand horizontally, wiggle it at the lash roots, then lightly blink into it.
 I concentrate on two areas for this–the center of the lashline and the outer two thirds.
 As far as how many coats to apply, that’s really a personal choice.
 I just stop when my intuition or makeup spirit guide tells me to, and I suggest you do the same.
 I do this step on my top lashes only.

 Tip 7: Comb through those bad boys.
 I won’t disclose what I use to comb through my own lashes, because it is bad and wrong and I should be ashamed.
 On clients, I use a spooly (or clean disposable mascara wand) to separate and remove clumps.
 You may find a plastic or metal lash comb works better for you.
 Whatever you use, just make sure you use it before your mascara has dried.